How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 3: Do you have customer references or feedback?

 Any reputable company will be able to show you a list of reviews by their prior customers, both good and bad.
-Additionally, some (not all) exterminator companies may be registered with the Better Business Bureau, which will give the business a rating based on customer reviews, which remain archived publicly.
+Additionally, some (not all) exterminator companies may be registered with the Better Business Bureau.
+The BBB will give the business a rating based on customer reviews, which remain archived publicly.

 Obviously, you want to see a lot of positive feedback, but be a little wary if the company has zero complaints.
 Nobody’s perfect, and seeing a couple negatives, no matter how minor, shows they’re being honest.